ovrdc/tileserver/README.md

 ovrdc-tileserver
 ==============

-This is fork of Tobin Bradley's mbtiles-server - see below for his description.
+This is fork of Tobin Bradley's mbtiles-server which is a fork of Christopher Helm's [mbtiles-server](https://github.com/chelm/mbtiles-server) - see below for Tobin Bradley's description.

 These results using ```loadtest``` are from the smallest Digital Ocean droplet requesting one pbf file from an mbtiles file, proxied with NGINX.
 An average map takes around 30-70 requests to render.